Prime Minister of Poland: Role in the cabinet and powers

 The prime minister can also submit a vote of confidence of their cabinet to the Sejm.
 A vote of confidence in the cabinet can be granted by at least half of all of the Sejm's deputies.
 Similarly, if the council of ministers loses its majority support within the Sejm, the cabinet can be forced to resign in a constructive vote of no confidence.
 The motion must be approved by at least 46 deputies, and then passed by a majority vote.
 In such an event, a new prime minister must be simultaneously appointed.
 Additionally, the premier must submit the resignation of their cabinet at the first sitting of a newly elected parliament, as well as after a vote of no confidence has been successfully passed against the council of ministers or upon their own individual resignation.
 In the event of the prime minister's resignation or death, the president can either accept or refuse the cabinet's resignation of office.

 For the regional governments of the voivodeships, the prime minister is empowered to appoint a voivode for each of the republic's sixteen provinces, who supervises the central government's administration in the regions, as well as the functions of local government.
 The Sejm, upon a motion of the prime minister, can dissolve a local or regional government if it is flagrantly violating the constitution or legal statutes.

-Among the office's emergency and security powers, the prime minister can request to the president a military commander-in-chief of the Polish Armed Forces during a time of war, or order a partial or general mobilization in the event of a direct threat to national security.
-The prime minister also retains the right to appoint and dismiss the heads of the special services, including the Policja, the Border Guard, the ABW, the AW, and the Government Protection Bureau.
+Among the office's emergency and security powers, the prime minister can request to the president a military commander-in-chief of the Polish Armed Forces during a time of war, or order a partial or general mobilisation in the event of a direct threat to national security.
+The prime minister also retains the right to appoint and dismiss the heads of the special services, including the Policja, Border Guard, ABW, AW, and the State Protection Service.
 The heads of both the ABW and AW are entitled to directly report to the premier.
-In the event of public disorder, the prime minister can, upon a motion by the interior minister, authorize special armed units of the Policja to restore order.
-If such units prove ineffective in such a situation, the prime minister is authorized to call upon the president to deploy the Polish Armed Forces to bring law and order.
+In the event of public disorder, the prime minister can, upon a motion by the interior minister, authorise special armed units of the Policja to restore order.
+If such units prove ineffective in such a situation, the prime minister is authorised to call upon the president to deploy the Polish Armed Forces to bring law and order.